RobSmithDev/daynaport-amiga/README.md

 - 0: This runs in normal mode
 - 1: Runs in 24-byte pad mode (required for scsi.device - A590/A2091)
 - 2: Runs in 'single transfer' mode (required for gvpscsi.device)

+## DEVICE
+This needs to match the SCSI interface you're using.
+You can check this using HDToolbox (see what device it uses in the tool type) or SCSIMounter etc.

 ## Task Priority
 A small note about task priority.
 If left at 0 the device will function perfectly fine, however the throughput of data is somewhat all over the place.